Postgraduate | CUR-INFM600 | 2023

 - A week-by-week guide to the topics you will explore in this subject will be provided in your study materials.

 The first of two supervised independent Master project subjects involving detailed research in/of a subject to be chosen in consultation with the relevant discipline supervisor.
-This subject focuses on the preparation and design of that research, and will be taken either in the study period prior to Advanced Discipline Project 2, or at the same time, with the two subjects forming a single coherent activity.
+This subject focuses on the preparation and design of that research, and will be taken prior to INFM610 Advanced Discipline Project 2 with the two subjects forming a single coherent activity.
 The specific nature of the project, the methods of research or creative practice, the analytical tools and the outcomes in terms of reports, publications or productions will be determined on an individual basis.

 Note: A discipline supervisor has to be nominated to guide you with your research project.
 Hence once you enrol in the Subject, promptly email a short summary between 250 up to 500 words about the topic you would like to conduct your research to the Subject Coordinator.